 Venison Stuffed Manicotti, a delicious Italian American pasta recipe that has ground venison, ham, veggies, a couple of cheeses, and marinara sauce.
 I mean, how can you go wrong with that combination?
 It’s impossible, right?

-Tender cuts of venison marinated with a homemade seasoning, cooked with onions, bell peppers, and garlic, placed onto a tortilla and browned in a cast iron pan until the cheese is melted and ooey gooey.
-How does that sound?
+Venison Fajitas with tender cuts of venison marinated with homemade seasoning, cooked with onions, bell peppers, and garlic, placed onto a tortilla and browned in a cast iron pan until the cheese is melted and ooey-gooey.

 Deep Dish Stuffed Crust Pizza is a leftover inspired dish made with a venison roast.
 It’s extremely easy to make.
 It tastes like you spent hours in the kitchen when really all you needed was just over 30 minutes.